rodekruis/relief-app/PWA/README.md

 # Reliefbox Progressive web app
 Offline version of reliefbox, built using typescript and relying heavily on service workers and IDB database.
+Upon installation the app works 100% offline, from this point on no backend calls are done anymore.

 ### During development